 It most likely won’t be a big shock to discover that the number one variable in projecting the duration of your blocked ear is the cause of the blockage.
 Some blockages go away on their own and somewhat quickly at that; others might persist and call for medical treatment.

-You shouldn’t allow your blockage to linger for longer than one week, as a general rule, without having it examined, and always treat sudden hearing loss as an emergency.
+You shouldn’t allow your blockage to linger without having it examined, and always treat sudden hearing loss as an emergency.

 When Does a Clogged Ear Become a Concern?

 If you’re on the second day of a clogged ear, you might begin to think about potential causes.
 Perhaps you’ll think about your behavior from the past couple of days: were you doing anything that could have resulted in water getting stuck in your ear, for instance?